-Writing an About page feels a bit intractable because, like everyone else, my priorities, goals, and focuses are in a perpetual state of flux.
-Trying to write a snapshot of myself into words seems both difficult and meaningless.
+Writing an About page feels a bit impossible because, like everyone else, my priorities, goals, and focuses are always changing.
 Life is a movie, not a photo.

 My priorities have shifted a lot in the past 6-8 months.
 I’ve recognized the fact that people are what makes my life meaningful and interesting (major duh, in retrospect) and I’m reorganizing my life around that realization.
 As a result, I now live in Brooklyn—not something I ever thought I’d say!